Vehicle registration plates of the British Overseas Territories: Cayman Islands

 Cayman Islands number plates usually have six numbers on them, separated into groups of three.
 Most plates have 'Cayman Islands' written beneath the numbers and are North American standard 6 × 12 inches (152 × 300 mm).
 Front and rear are both black-on-yellow for private cars, black-on-white for hire cars, red-on-yellow for disabled drivers, red-on-white for taxis, and black-on-orange for HGVs and trailers.
 The Governor's car has a crown on the front only.

 In 2003, quincentennial plates (known as Q-plates) were issued; they had four blue numbers following a 'Q' on a background depicting a picturesque Cayman scene with celebratory logos.
 Initially, Q-plates were issued with white characters but these were recalled and replaced.

 Turks and Caicos Islands

 Turks and Caicos Islands plates have five digits on them, sometimes with the text 'Beautiful by Nature' and 'Turks and Caicos Islands', other times starting with the letters 'TC'.

 Different colours are used for private (red), commercial (green), government (black) and hire (yellow) cars.
 The Governor's cars do not display a number plate, simply a plate with a crown.

 Montserrat

 Montserrat plates start with a letter indicating the type of car ('R' for rental, 'M' for private, etc.), followed by up to four numbers.
 The background colour can vary but the letters and numbers are always in white.

 Akrotiri and Dhekelia

-The number plates of the Sovereign Base Areas of Akrotiri and Dhekelia all begin "SBAA" and are followed by two numbers.
 The style mirrors that of Cyprus, the colour of the rear plate changing from yellow to white in 2013.
 The typeface used also changed to FE-Schrift, to be in line with Cyprus.
 Unlike Cyprus, the date of first registration is not shown.